anthonyjzhang/CloudParameters/README.md

-# ☁️ AWSCloudParametersWithDynamoDB Project
+# ☁️ AWS Cloud Parameters
-This is an extension of my AWSCloudParameters web application.
+This is an extension of AWS Cloud Parameters v1 web application.
 This adds functionality to retrieve and filter values from a DynamoDB table, whose name is stored in AWS Systems Manager Parameter Store.

 <h2> 📄 Summary </h2>